 - 3 parts chocolate (Use your favorite kind)

 - 1 part cream

-Then let it set on the counter until it is the consistency of peanut butter (Make the day before you are going to use it, this step takes a while)
+Then let it set on the counter until it is the consistency of peanut butter.
+Make the day before you are going to use it, this step takes a while to set!

 I always coat the cakes in a layer of ganache so the sides look amazing!

 To make covering the cake in ganache super simple, it’s all about the acrylic discs!!
 So easy!
 Put a dab of ganache on the bottom disc and attach it to the bottom cake circle.
-Then use a dab of ganache to attach a piece of parchment paper to the top disc (just make sure its about 1.5 inches smaller then the disk) Then coat the top of the cake with ganache and put the disk right on top.
-Make sure the sides are straight (the disc matches up on the top and bottom) and the top is level and then go around and slather it in ganache.
+Then use a dab of ganache to attach a piece of parchment paper to the top disc (just make sure its about 1.5 inches smaller then the disk).
+Coat the top of the cake with ganache and put the disk right on top.
+Make sure the sides are straight, and the top is level.
+The disc’s need to match up on the top and bottom.
+Next go around and slather it in ganache.
 Take a scraper and with the scraper touching the top and bottom disk scrape away the excess chocolate.
 Let it set in the fridge.